-- During 2019, the Accounting Standards Board (AcSB) approved and incorporated into Part I of the CPA Canada Handbook Accounting (Handbook) new or amended IFRS® Standards issued by the International Accounting Standards Board (IASB).
+- During 2021, the Accounting Standards Board (AcSB) approved and incorporated into Part I of the CPA Canada Handbook Accounting (Handbook) new or amended IFRS® Standards issued by the International Accounting Standards Board (IASB).
+The AcSB is involved early in the process and throughout the life of an IFRS Standards project to understand the view of Canadian stakeholders and influence the development of the standards.
+Newly issued or amended IFRS Standards are not part of Canadian generally accepted accounting principles (GAAP) until the Board has endorsed and incorporated them into Part I of the Handbook.
 This document summarizes the endorsement activities the Board carried out as part of its due process.
 A separate document speaks more generally to the due process the Board follows in setting financial reporting standards, including the due process specifically related to IFRS Standards.1 - 2 Nothing in this document overrides the requirements of the Handbook. - As part of its due process, the IASB issues a basis for conclusions for each new or amended IFRS Standard that sets out its considerations in reaching its conclusions (including its technical decisions) on that standard.
-Stakeholders can refer to the IASB® Basis for Conclusions2 to understand the considerations for the changes to the IFRS Standards summarized in this document.
-The AcSB took into account these considerations as part of its endorsement activities.
+Stakeholders can refer to the IASB® Basis for Conclusions to understand the considerations for the changes to the IFRS Standards summarized in this document.
+2 The AcSB took into account these considerations as part of its endorsement activities.